cosmenizzo/powerbi-docs.pt-br/powerbi-docs/create-reports/desktop-add-column-from-example.md

 - Dia da semana
 - Nome do dia da semana
 - Dia do ano
-- Mês
+- Month
-- Nome do mês
+- Month Name
 - Trimestre do ano
 - Semana do mês
 - Semana do ano